CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tabs >}}

-To see the settings for all of the `clagd` parameters, run the `clagctl params` command:
+To see all `clagd` parameter settings, run the `clagctl params` command:

 ```
 cumulus@leaf01:~$ clagctl params